cs-fullstack-fall-2018/daily-javascript-functions-20180731-R3coTh3Cod3r/README.md

 D. ```define myFunction { return value; }```

 ===========================================================

-KEY - * INCORRECT * : No answer provided to question!
+KEY - * CORRECT * :  Well Done!
+I think so anyways because you edited answer 'C'.
+For future daily questions please clearly note your answer (e.g. The Correct answer is 'C').
+Thx!

 The correct answer was 'C'.
 Every function signature must have parenthesis after the name.
 Even if no parameters will be passed into the function.